urbit/urbit.org-reloaded/content/blog/introducing-os1.md

 We use links to collect external references and track things we’re thinking about.
 We’re always looking at things going on outside our small digital universe and talking about them.
 Links lets us keep an archive of those discussions.

 We originally imagined links as evolving into more of a general-purpose ‘collection creation’ interface.
-One where you can pull together images, video, urls, maybe even runnable code and so on into a single channel.
+One where you can pull together images, video, URLs, maybe even runnable code and so on into a single channel.
 We’ll get there.

 ### Publishing